okbrandon/red-tetris/README.md

 - [Further Reading](#further-reading)

 ## Overview
 Red Tetris is a full-stack remake of the classic game with a focus on social play.
 Players can spin up private lobbies, spectate friends, or speed-run solo “journeys.”
 The `backend/` service implements the game engine, line-clear logic, and persistence layer, while the `frontend/` Vite app handles routing, lobby UX, notifications, and the arena views (grid, specter boards, next queue, and live line-clear feed).
-PostgreSQL keeps the latest five results per player so the `/history` view can recap recent runs.
+MongoDB keeps the latest five results per player so the `/history` view can recap recent runs.

 The project is still evolving, but the gameplay loop, lobby flow, stats storage, and CI checks are already in place.